General Purchasing Terms and Conditions

 20.3 The place of jurisdiction for all disputes arising directly or indirectly from the contractual relationship – insofar as the supplier is a registered trader or a legal entity of public law – shall be the competent court at the registered office of FAWEMA in Cologne/Germany.
 However, FAWEMA shall also have the right to sue the Supplier at its place of jurisdiction.

 20.4 The data protection regulations in accordance with the Federal Data Protection Act and the EU General Data Protection Regulation (GDPR) must be complied with, regardless of the form and medium in which personal data is used within the framework of the contractual relationship.
+FAWEMA shall not be liable for any damage deriving from abuse of personal data caused by the addressee of these data.

 20.5 If a provision in these Purchasing Terms and Conditions or a provision in connection with other agreements is or becomes ineffective, such shall be without prejudice to the effectiveness of all other provisions or agreements.